 The College's reserves are currently unrestricted funds.
 The Trustees regularly reviews the College's reserves policy.
 The policy considers the nature of the income and expenditure streams and the need to match variable income with fixed commitments.
-To allow the College to be managed efficiently and to provide a buffer against interrupted services, the policy requires reserves cover in the region of £100000 be maintained.
-This range is based on managing to sustain core College activity if there were a fall in income of 20%.
+To allow the College to be managed efficiently and to provide a buffer against interrupted services, the policy requires reserves cover in the region of £200,000 be maintained.
+This range is based on managing to sustain core College activity if there were a fall in average income of about 20%.